Vietnam Women's Memorial: Location and design

 The memorial is sited near the Wall and the Three Soldiers statue at the Vietnam Veterans Memorial.
 The three groupings of the memorial are in Constitution Gardens, a park on the National Mall in Washington, D.C.
 The Lincoln Memorial lies to the southwest, the Lincoln Memorial Reflecting Pool to the south, and Constitution Avenue to the north.
 Landscape architect George Dickie chose the site of the Vietnam Women's Memorial based on three important factors: a location where the Wall was visible from the Memorial; accessibility to the Memorial; and a good fit and addition to the existing park layout and Constitution Gardens.

 The memorial is composed of four bronze statues resting on a granite base.
 The sculpture is approximately 6.7-feet (2 m) tall, 7.9-feet (2.4 m) wide, and 5.8-feet (1.8 m) long.
 The base is 8-inches (20.3 cm) tall and the diameter is around 9.7-feet (3 m).
 Inscriptions on the sculpture include "Glenna Goodacre Sculptor/(copyright symbol)", "1993 Vietnam Women's Memorial Project, Inc.", and the foundry's mark.
 Three of the statues are women nurses in uniform assisting a wounded soldier.
 One of the women is sitting on sandbags, holding the soldier.
 Another is holding the soldier's helmet while kneeling.
 The third woman is African American and is standing while looking up towards the sky.
 The surrounding landscape includes eight yellowwood trees that represent the eight American servicewomen who died during the Vietnam War: Eleanor Grace Alexander, Pamela Dorothy Donovan, Carol Ann Drazba, Annie Ruth Graham, Elizabeth Ann Jones, Mary Therese Klinker, Sharon Ann Lane, and Hedwig Diane Orlowski.
-The only servicewoman killed in action was First Lieutenant Sharon Lane; the rest died of accidents and illness.
+The only servicewoman killed in action was Lane; the rest died of accidents and illness.

 The memorial has been criticized for historical inaccuracy as "it depicts nurses giving medical care on the field of battle, such care was only given by U.S. Army medics and U.S. Navy corpsmen, with nurses working exclusively in military hospitals."